Stroomversnelling/etdmap/README.md

 This package provides the required data model and helpers to map raw data to the `Energietransitie dataset` (ETD).
 The ETD is a model defining important variables for energy in the built environment, which are used to inform policy and planning decisions in the Netherlands.

+## Citation

+If you use this package or any code in this package or refer to output, please use the following citations for attribution:

+_Witkamp, Dickinson, Izeboud (2024). etdmap: A Python package for mapping raw data to the Energietransitie Dataset (ETD) model._

 ## The data model

 The dataset includes two primary types of variables: